Friendly-Neighbourhood-Insomniac/CIE-Courses/AS_Physics_Y12/5_Electricity.md

 3. *Internal resistance*: A cell of emf 1.5 V has internal resistance 0.2 Ω and is connected to a 4.8 Ω load.
 Find the terminal voltage.
    - $V=\text{emf}-Ir$ where $I=\tfrac{1.5}{4.8+0.2}=0.3$ A, so $V=1.5-0.3\times0.2=1.44$ V.

+4. *Practice problem*: Use this problem to check your understanding of the theory.
+   - Solution steps should include reasoning and final answer with units.
 ## Interactive Resources
 - [PhET Capacitor Lab](https://phet.colorado.edu/en/simulation/capacitor-lab)
 - [PhET Circuit Construction Kit](https://phet.colorado.edu/en/simulation/circuit-construction-kit-dc)
+<iframe src="https://phet.colorado.edu/sims/html/ohms-law/latest/ohms-law_en.html" width="700" height="450" title="Interactive simulation" loading="lazy"></iframe>

 ## Exam Tips
 - Use $Q=CV$ and $E=\tfrac{1}{2}CV^2$ when comparing stored energy in capacitors.
 - Check whether components are in series or parallel before calculating equivalent resistance or capacitance.
 - Include units and prefixes correctly, e.g. μF for microfarads and kΩ for kilo-ohms.
+- Review past papers to identify common question patterns.

 ## Common Pitfalls
 - Mixing up emf (source energy per charge) with the potential difference across a component.
 - Forgetting that capacitors in series add reciprocally while in parallel they add directly.
 - Neglecting the role of internal resistance in limiting current from a real power supply.
+- Overlooking units when substituting values into formulas.

 ## Worksheet Placeholder
 **[Insert SaveMyExams worksheet link or Canvas PDF embed here]**